LoveDuckie/LoveDuckie/README.md

 ---

 ### Languages
-Some languages I use.
+Some of the languages I use in order of preference.
 - C++
 - C#
 - TypeScript
-- JavaScript
+- Python

 #### Learning
+Some of the languages I am learning.
-- Kotlin
+- **Kotlin**
+-- TeamCity build configuration management.
-- Go
+- **Go**
+-- For usage with Kubernetes and Terraform.

 ---